csoonwah/win32midi/README.md

 - midiOutSetVolume
 - midiOutShortMsg
 - midiOutUnprepareHeader

-The following APIs are either incomplete or not yet tested to be working properly.
-- midiConnect
-- midiDisconnect
-- midiInAddBuffer
-- midiInMessage
-- midiInProc
-- midiInReset
-- midiInStart
-- midiInStop
-- midiOutCacheDrumPatches
-- midiOutCachePatches
-- midiOutMessage
-- midiStreamClose
 - midiStreamOpen
 - midiStreamOut
-- midiStreamPause
-- midiStreamPosition
-- midiStreamProperty
 - midiStreamRestart
+- midiStreamClose
+- midiInGetDevCapsA
-- midiStreamStop
+- midiInGetNumDevs

 As the documentation is still being written, please refer to the test programs to get a glimpse of how to use the module.

 Copyright S. W. Chua, 2004-2018, All rights reserved